daradib/pypuppet/README.md

 Alternatively, you can move the puppet directory to your Python PATH or wherever a script that imports it will be located.
 The only dependency is [PyYAML](http://pyyaml.org/).

-The module defaults to using a SSL key and certificate called puppet in `/var/lib/puppet/ssl`.
-You will probably want to create and use a different certificate.
-On the puppet master:
+The module defaults to using an unauthenticated SSL connection.
+You may want to create and use a client SSL key/certificate signed by the Puppet CA. On the puppet master (with root privileges):

-    $ sudo puppet cert generate api
+    $ puppet cert generate api

 Replace api with another certname if desired.

 This will generate `$vardir/ssl/private_keys/api.pem` and `$vardir/ssl/certs/api.pem`, which should be moved or otherwise made accessible to the user and host using pypuppet, if necessary.
 On Debian, `$vardir` defaults to `/var/lib/puppet`.

-To allow access to the REST API using the generated SSL key/certificate, the puppet master [auth.conf](http://docs.puppetlabs.com/guides/rest_auth_conf.html) file needs to be changed. `auth.conf.example` is included in this directory as an example.
+To allow access to the REST API, the puppet master [auth.conf](http://docs.puppetlabs.com/guides/rest_auth_conf.html) file needs to be changed. `auth.conf.example` is included in this directory as an example.

 ## Caveats